rbjones/StarDust/README.md

 HoLoVal covers the evaluative propositions, and generally the kind of thing which Aristotle would have classified as _practical science_.
 Ethics, Politics, Economics.
 How to decide, articulate and effect our morals and preferences, individually and collectively.

-Descriptive propositions are then further divided along the lines of Hume's other fork:

-This is also a place where the use of HOL for smart contracts might be explored.